0xHarrington/ssbu-match-logging/README.md

 ## Development Notes

-- The virtual environment (`venv`) is included in `.gitignore`
+- The virtual environment (`backend/venv`) is included in `.gitignore`
-- Always activate the virtual environment before running or developing the application
+- Always activate the virtual environment before running or developing the backend
-- After installing new packages, update `requirements.txt`:
+- After installing new Python packages, update `requirements.txt`:

 ```bash
 pip freeze > requirements.txt